KoaLaYT/Introduction-To-Algorithms-Solutions/docs/02-Getting-Started.md

 -   find a `i` that `v = A[i]`, which then return this `i`
 -   `i` larger than `A.length`, which then return `NIL`

-Both results are meet the requirement.
+Both results meet the requirement.

 ### 2.1-4